Lagnajita Chakraborty

 Lagnajita Chakraborty is an Indian playback singer.
 She contributed her voice mainly singing in Bengali films.
-She achieved fame with a soulful track in the movie Chotushkone called "Basanto Eshe Geche (Female version)".
+She achieved fame with a soulful track in the movie Chotushkone called Basanto Eshe Geche (Female version).

+Personal life

 She was a student of Patha Bhavan, Kolkata, Nava Nalanda High School and later St. Xavier's College, Kolkata.
 She was one of the youngest singers from Kolkata to make a US musical tour.
 Chakraborty is recipient of "Sera Bangali" award of 2015, given by the Anandabazar Patrika.

 Acting

 She had a role in a Bengali movie called Jodi Bolo Hyan, along with co-star Sreenanda Shankar.
 Other members of the cast included Mir, Anirban Bhattacharya, Sayan and Poulomi Basu.